It is with great pleasure that I would like to introduce you to:

 If you can't get the job done, refer that person to someone who can.
 It's more than a job.
 It truly is a lifestyle.
 Help your clients help themselves get RESULTS!
 Transform their entire life..not just the exterior.

-No. I absolutley don't believe any two people have the same body, can be trained the same and looking for same results.
+Do you have a standard routine that you assign to most clients? if not, how are your clients routines established?No. I absolutley don't believe any two people have the same body, can be trained the same and looking for same results.
 Evferything we do, outside of the fitcamps, are customized to your needs, fitness level, budget, mental capacity, and age.

-What if a potential client can only meet with you once each month?
+How often should people work out with you?3-4 times a weekWhat if a potential client can only meet with you once each month?
 What would their routine consist of?

 I would not train that person.
 It's a waist of their time and money.
 Results come from consistency and retention